himanshuojha2000/100Projects/README.md

 A **dynamic progress bar** that updates as users complete steps, with smooth animations and transitions.
 🛠 **Tech Used:** HTML, CSS, JavaScript

-# ##🔹 P28 - Lazy Loading with Blur Background
+### 🔹 P28 - Lazy Loading with Blur Background
 A visually pleasing **lazy loading effect** where a full-screen background image is initially blurred and gradually becomes clear as the loading percentage increases from 1% to 100%.
 This effect mimics a real-world loading screen and enhances the user's visual experience.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P29 - Popup Form
+A **modal popup form** that appears when a button is clicked.
+The form includes smooth animations, a dimmed background overlay, and stylish input fields.
+It can be closed via a close icon or clicking outside the modal.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P30 - Show/Hide Password Toggle
+An interactive **show/hide password** input field that allows users to toggle visibility with a single click.
+Useful for improving UX in login or registration forms.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P31 - Social Media Select Menu
+A custom **dropdown select menu** to choose between different social media platforms.
+Includes icons, animations, and a custom design different from the default HTML `<select>` element.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P32 - Form with Animated Labels
+A stylish **form animation** where each letter of the label animates in with a delay, creating a wave effect.
+Ideal for visually appealing forms and enhancing user experience.
 🛠 **Tech Used:** HTML, CSS, JavaScript

 ---